Listicle · Buyer's Guide

 Tournaments run by promoters with no coaching background tend to optimize for things that look good in pictures (fancy venue, big bracket size) and miss the operational details that make tournaments actually function.
 Look up the tournament director's name and background.
 If you can't find them coaching anywhere, that's a flag.

-Tournaments that hide behind contact forms and Gmail addresses are tournaments where there's no one to call when something goes wrong.
-And something always goes wrong — a schedule conflict, a hotel issue, a paperwork problem.
+Tournaments that operate entirely through contact forms and Gmail addresses are tournaments where there's no one to call when something goes sideways.
+And something always does — a schedule shift, a hotel issue, a paperwork problem on game day.

-You should be able to call the tournament director directly before you pay.
-If you can't, don't pay.
+You should be able to call the tournament director directly before you ever pay an entry fee.
+If their phone number isn't anywhere on the site, that's the signal.

 The pattern behind the patterns

-If you zoom out on the 9 red flags above, they have something in common: every single one is about transparency.
+If you zoom out on the 9 red flags above, they have something in common: every one of them is about what the tournament chooses to show you upfront.
 Tournaments that try to hide information — about venue, refs, refunds, organizers, prior years — are usually hiding it for a reason.

 It's not a perfect signal.
 There are great tournaments with so-so websites and terrible tournaments with beautiful marketing.
 But if you use these 9 red flags as a checklist, you'll filter out 80% of the bad ones before you ever pay an entry fee.